uviclibraries/unix-introduction/activities-intro.md

 want to use this??
 I know how my computer works, and don’t need to learn a new language!”
 While you would be completely reasonable in thinking that, the shell can offer a great deal of value in how you work with your computer.
-On a foundational level, if you are using or are interested in using any coding languages, having a basic understanding of how your computer arranges and sorts through files and folders will be hugely beneficial, and will reduce a lot of the confusion that can arise when learning to code.
-It can also be much more efficient in moving around files and folders, and if you find that there are certain movement tasks that you do regularly, it allows you to easily automate and repeat those tasks.
+On a foundational level, if you are using, or are interested in using any coding languages, having a basic understanding of how your computer arranges and sorts through files and folders will be hugely beneficial, and will reduce a lot of the confusion that can arise when learning to code.
+It can also be much more efficient in moving files and folders, and if you find that there are certain movement tasks that you do regularly, it allows you to easily automate and repeat those tasks.
 Moving onto more advanced functions, it can serve as a key piece in data workflows and pipelines, working in